ShangtongZhang/DeepRL/README.md

 * Synchronous Proximal Policy Optimization (PPO)
 * Action Conditional Video Prediction

-Following asynchronous algorithms are removed now in this repo but can be found in [previous release ](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.1)
+Asynchronous algorithms below are removed in this repo but can be found in [the previous release](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.1)
 * Async Advantage Actor Critic (A3C)
 * Async One-Step Q-Learning
 * Async One-Step Sarsa